 Reporting

-The incident handler/ designated 3rd party IT will draft the final incident report after the analysis and notification priorities are complete and submit it to Information Security for discussion.
+The incident handler/ designated 3rd party IT specialist will draft the final incident report after the analysis and notification priorities are complete and submit it to Information Security for discussion.
 Preliminary reports should be avoided whenever possible since working conclusions can change substantially through the course of an investigation.

 Technical personnel participating in the containment, data collection/recovery, or analysis can offer incident reports for their participation to be included within the final incident report, but typically technical issues should be resolved by this stage.